guglielmogattiglio/website_overhaul/index.md

 This is the place where I publish my [research](/research/) and some of the [projects](/portfolio/) I am working on.
 Occasionally, I also [post](/posts/) tutorial and articles on ML and AI topics or recent research that I find fascinating.

-To kickstart it, I am planning a _major_ series on multimodal language models, curating the whole pipeline:
+To kickstart it, I am planning a _major_ series on **multimodal language models**, curating the whole pipeline:
 - data collection
 - pre-processing
 - label generation (using LLMs, of course)